0ui/elm-task-parallel/README.md

 ```

 and finally your update function will only need to handle three cases
 - Internal updates.
-Just call `Parallel.update[n]`, store the state, and pass
+Just call `Parallel.update[n]` which gives you the same
-  the command along.
+  type of data as the initial `Parallel.attempt[n]`
-- The error case of one task failing.
+- The error case where one task has failed.
 - The success case where all of the tasks have successfully completed.